Abandoned house in overgrown yard with large tree in front.

 Abandoned Properties Vs. Zombie Properties

-A zombie property refers to a property that is in the process of being foreclosed but has not yet been seized by the loan lender.
-A homeowner of a zombie property will frequently “abandon” the property, assuming they will lose it to foreclosure, leaving it in a state of limbo – not yet claimed by the lender, nor occupied by the actual owner.
+A zombie property refers to a property that is in the process of being foreclosed but has not yet been seized by the lender.
+A homeowner of a zombie property will frequently “abandon” the property, assuming they will lose it to foreclosure, leaving it in a state of limbo – neither claimed by the lender nor occupied by the actual owner.
+Since the property has not actually been willingly relinquished by the homeowner, it cannot technically be considered abandoned.

 What’s Your Goal?

-Home Refinance
+Refinance

 Tap Into Equity

 Buying an abandoned house isn’t easy, but it’s possible if you go about it in the right way.
-Here are five steps you can take to find and buy a house that’s abandoned.
+Here are five steps you can take to find and buy a house that’s been abandoned.

 1. Find An Abandoned Property For Sale